 The Fire District no longer installs or assists with Child Safety Seats.
 This is due to the amount of re-certification and training that it takes to remain a Child Safety Seat Technician.

 For information regarding Child Safety Seats, please visit www.childsafetyseat.org or call them at 503-643-5620 (or 1-800-772-1315).

 Contact the Oregon State Fire Marshal’s Office at 503-373-1540 ext 264.
 They have jurisdiction and can help coordinate proper disposal for you.

 You should never, ever drive over a fire hose at a fire scene.
 That hose is supplying water to firefighters that are inside fighting fire.
 If that hose was to burst (which they do when a vehicle runs over them), those firefighters would not have any water protection between them and the flames and they could be killed or injured.

-Applications can also be printed and then mailed or dropped off at:
+Applications can, also, be printed and mailed to:

 You will receive an online confirmation once a completed application is submitted.

-If I were to volunteer, would I have to live near the fire station? and of so how close would I have to be?
+If I were to volunteer, would I have to live near the fire station?
+If so, how close would I have to be?